nathanjhood/Biquads/README.md

         }

-You will notice in this expression, that coeff "a1" is inverted ("-1 * x"), which provides us with our negative feedback path.
+You will notice in this expression, that coeff "a1" is inverted ("-1 * (x)..."), which provides us with our negative feedback path.

 The element of applying the coefficient calculations to a feedback loop shall be revisited shortly.